Center of Excellence in Robotic Surgery

 How the da Vinci Xi Robotic Surgical System Works

-Surgeons at Rancho Springs Hospital operate the da Vinci system using a computer console that's located close to the patient.
+Surgeons at Rancho Springs Hospital were the first in the region to use the da Vinci Surgical System.
+They operate the da Vinci system using a computer console that's located close to the patient.
 This is how the surgeon controls the machine’s robotic arms.
 The surgeon finds the optimal position for the procedure using the Xi’s sophisticated targeting system.
 Once the best area is located, the da Vinci system will configure itself to give the surgeon a greater range of motion.
 With pinpoint accuracy, the surgeon then uses the robotic arms to make a series of three small incisions, or ports, in the surgical area.
 The arms are then inserted into the body.

 There is a tiny video camera on one of the arms and the other two arms are equipped with special surgical instruments.
 The camera gives the surgeon a 3D, high-definition image of the surgical site from inside the patient's body, which they can magnify up to 10 times.
 The surgeon can take advantage of the enhanced vision and movement of the robotic arms, resulting in a better outcome for the patient.